July 4th Fireworks & Events for Waikiki, Honolulu, Oahu 2026

 Independence Celebration events on Oahu for the military communities

 • Independence Day Celebration and Fireworks 2026 – Weyand Field, Schofield Barracks – Festivities begin at 4:00 p.m.
 This event includes free concerts with headliner performance by Chris Young.
 A fantastic fireworks display is planned for 9:00 p.m.
 See this link for more details.
-As of May 19, public access to this event has not yet been determined.
-(Last year’s event was closed to the public, but the 2026 event might be open to the public.
-We will update when we learn the decision.)
+On June 9, a decision was made that this event will be “open to All Authorized DOD ID Card Holders and their Sponsored Guests.”
 2026

-• Joint Base Pearl Harbor & Hickam plans a great 4th of July celebration including fun kids and family activities, a car show, concerts and a fireworks spectacular at 9:00 p.m.
-This event takes place on July 4th at Ward Field.
+• Joint Base Pearl Harbor & Hickam plans a great 4th of July celebration including fun kids and family activities, a car show, concerts and a fireworks spectacular at 9:20 p.m.
+Musical guests include Tyler Braden, Allen Stone, and Neon Trees.
 See this link for more information.
 This event is reserved for Department of Defense ID cardholders and their eligible guests.
-The public may watch these fireworks shows from afar, but not on base.
+2026

-• MCCS in Kaneohe hosts a morning fun run, Runway Run, on July 4th, which is open to the public.
+• On July 4th: Morning fun run, Runway Run is open to the public.
+2026

 Notes: